zchee/golang-wiki/Gardening.md

 Before doing any gardening work, especially on the issue tracker, remember to familiarize yourself with the issues life-cycle, described here: [Handling Issues - Issue States](https://github.com/golang/go/wiki/HandlingIssues#issue-states).

+### Fix red

+Look at https://build.golang.org/ --- is anything red?
+Fix or file bugs or nag people.
+The build dashboard should never be red, even occasionally.
+If the tree is red, people can't work effectively because TryBots and such will just report failures, masking other problems.

 ### Triage new bugs

 Look at the untriaged bugs.
 For Go, we use the presence of a Milestone field to mean that the bug has been triaged.
 To search for un-milestoned issues, use https://github.com/golang/go/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+no%3Amilestone